NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 fastqc -o /data/Bspc-training/$USER/rnaseq/results/fastqc
 ```

 **Specifying input files**: FastQC will accept multiple file names as input, and we could simply list them individually like so.
-Note that for FASTQC you don't need to specify an argument before listing input files like we did before specifying the output location.
+Note that for FastQC you don't need to specify an argument before listing input files like we did before specifying the output location.

 ``` bash
 $ cd raw_data